 We take our decision by assessing each application, taking into account the views we receive.
 We prepare a written report.
 The case planner who assesses the application makes a recommendation.
 However he or she does not take our decision.

-The majority of decisions are taken by a team leader acting under powers delegated to the Head of Development Management.
+The majority of decisions are taken under powers delegated to the Head of Development Management.

 Our Development Control Committee meets each month at our headquarters in Kendal.
 These are open public meetings and advertised here on this website.
 People can view the agenda and papers online from five working days beforehand.

 We email clerks a weekly list of planning decisions taken.
 We also provide a copy of the report if we take a different decisions to you.

 If you think there is a breach of planning control we can investigate if you let us know.
 If there is a breach, our planners will seek to resolve it or take action if necessary.